REST API Documentation

 Step 1: Retrieve the Attachment Link

-Retrieve the object containing an embedded attachment link.
-Below are a few available endpoints:
+Retrieve the object containing the embedded attachment link using one of the available endpoints:

 Step 2: Parse out the Attachment Link

-Parse out the embedded attachment link from the retrieved object's Rich Text field's content.
-Parsing libraries such as JSOUP for Java and BeautifulSoup for Python are helpful for this step.
+Parse out the embedded attachment link from the retrieved object’s Rich Text field’s content.
+Utilize parsing libraries such as JSOUP for Java or BeautifulSoup for Python.

 Step 3: Download the Attachment File

-The request payload should contain the link URL that was parsed out in step #2 and will look like this:
+The request payload should contain the parsed link URL obtained in Step #2, structured like:

 Two things to pay attention to here:

-2. Relationships Rules: Small differences can have big impact.
+- Relationship Rules: Small differences can have a big impact.

 API request directions From-To matters!